ericmordi123/The_Cocktail_Guide/README.md

 From the terminal you can then run the app with python app.py and view in a browser at http://127.0.0.1:5000/

-All code throughtout the build process, every bug fix, all corrections and ammendments have been commited to GitHub using [Version Control]().

-All my commits and the full code for my project can be found on my GitHub Repository [found here]()
+All my commits and the full code for my project can be found on my GitHub Repository [found here](https://github.com/ericmordi123/The_Cocktail_Guide)

-All work has been commited and deployed to Heroku [found here]()
+All work has been commited and deployed to Heroku [found here](https://the-cocktail-guide.herokuapp.com/)

 ### content
 The content for the app was precured from [unsplash](https://unsplash.com/) a great platform for good quality images and a number of recipe websites and textbook guides